Ghost followers: Ghost follower scams

-Buying followers

 Commercial services provide the ability to buy Instagram followers, most of which are ghosts.
 These individuals are paid to follow accounts but are not required to engage with them.
 This allows those seeking publicity to quickly increase their number of followers and appear to be popular, or "trending".
 For example, Rantic (formerly "SocialVEVO" and "Swenzy") was able to increase the number of Daily Dot's Twitter followers from 48,000 followers to 122,000 in only four days.
 This faux-popularity may still attract "volunteer" users.
 However, this technique may backfire if its use becomes known.
 According to Olivier Blanchard, unless the objective is just to appear popular, purchased ghosts do not help meet business objectives, other than possibly a form of brand marketing.

-In January 2018 an article in the New York Times described the business of a company called Devumi in selling ghost followers on Twitter, and named many of Devumi's customers.
+An article in the New York Times in 2014 featured an interview with an anonymous provider of ghost followers, who claimed that he had sold fake followers to celebrities and politicians.
+Another article in the NYT, from January 2018, discussed the economics of selling ghost followers on Twitter and other platforms.

-Rantic.com

-Rantic is perhaps the most widely publicized seller of ghost followers.
-According to a New York Times report, Rantic's clientele includes corporations, celebrities, journalists, politicians and even governments.
-The company rose to international mainstream media attention over its "controversial" bots, which can reportedly generate millions of user accounts on social media platforms.

-These ghost followers are being purchased for many popular social platforms including Instagram, Facebook and Twitter, and SoundCloud.
+The social media company Rantic has been identified as a provider of ghost followers, generating Instagram accounts via bots.
+The International Business Times reported in 2014 that Rantic was selling fake, bot generated followers and likes, in a manner violating Instagram's terms of service.

-As a result, the practice of selling ghost followers has turned into a multimillion-dollar online business, according to another New York Times report.
+At the time, the practice of selling ghost followers was a multimillion-dollar online business.

-Devumi

-Devumi sold more than 200 million fake followers.
-Even at its peak the company was tiny with their main office located above a restaurant in Florida.
-The firm primarily sold Twitter bots sourced from operations like Peakerr, SkillPatron, JAP, Cheap Panel and YTbot at a markup to celebrity and commercial clients.
-The company also operated on YouTube, SoundCloud, and LinkedIn.